TheThinkingHome/device_sentinel/README.md

 **Smart Upstream Outage Detection**
 When a coordinator, broker, or Wi-Fi network goes down, every device behind it goes quiet.
 Device Sentinel reports the one failure you can fix, rather than giving you sixty separate alerts for sixty silent devices.
 When it comes back, the report shows the devices that have reconnected and gives the devices not yet reconnected time to rejoin before anything is reported.

+**A Dashboard in Your Sidebar**
+The daily brief, the problem list, battery and signal trends, and a page for each device, one click apart.
+Administrators only.

 **Alerts That Respect Your Evening**
-Live push notifications are sent for real faults, but quiet hours hold them overnight.
+Live push notifications are sent for real faults, and quiet hours keep your phone silent overnight.
 A daily brief, delivered by email or push on your schedule, summarizes what happened and highlights devices that keep failing for no clear reason.

 ![A Device Sentinel daily brief, listing the devices that need attention and what happened over the last day](https://xeazy.com/wp-content/uploads/daily_brief.webp)